This post may contain affiliate links. Please read our disclosure policy.

 How to Make Mexican Coleslaw

-1. Make The Dressing: Stir together the mayonnaise, sour cream, lime juice, taco seasoning, chipotle pepper in adobo sauce, salt, and black pepper.
+1. Make the dressing: In a small bowl, whisk together the mayonnaise, sour cream, taco seasoning, lime juice, salt, and black pepper until smooth.

-3. Serve: Transfer to a serving bowl, garnish, and serve.
+4. Serve: Transfer to a serving bowl and garnish with extra chopped cilantro, if desired.
 Enjoy!

 Storage Tips